NikosKaloritis/Journey-Overview/README.md

 # iPRISM Research group: Port a Cath Training VR (2022 - 2023)

 Developed and published a virtual reality simulator for the placement of port-a-cath devices in cancer patients by surgeons and medical assistants.
-The goal is the ability of training medical personnel through VR technologies minimizing medical errors that will have negative impact on patients.
+The goal is to train medical personnel using VR technology to minimize medical errors and their negative impact on patients.

 - [Port a Cath Training VR (simulator walkthrough)](https://www.youtube.com/watch?v=64ogkiELXiw)